seamusabshere/upsert/README.md

 Pet.import columns, all_values, :timestamps => false, :on_duplicate_key_update => columns
 ```

-This, however, only works on MySQL and requires ActiveRecord&mdash;and if all you are doing is upserts, `upsert` is tested to be 40% faster.
+`activerecord-import`, however, only works on MySQL and requires ActiveRecord&mdash;and if all you are doing is upserts, `upsert` is tested to be 40% faster.
 And you don't have to put all of the rows to be upserted into a single huge array - you can batch them using `Upsert.batch`.

+## Gotchas

+### No automatic typecasting beyond what the adapter/driver provides

+We don't have any logic to convert integers into strings, strings into integers, etc. in order to satisfy PostgreSQL/etc.'s strictness on this issue.

+So if you try to upsert a blank string (`''`) into an integer field in PostgreSQL, you will get an error.

+### Dates and times are converted to UTC

+Datetimes are immediately converted to UTC and sent to the database as ISO8601 strings.

+If you're using MySQL, make sure server/connection timezone is UTC.
+If you're using Rails and/or ActiveRecord, you might want to check `ActiveRecord::Base.default_timezone`... it should probably be `:utc`.

+In general, run some upserts and make sure datetimes get persisted like you expect.

 ## Copyright